-The general rule of thumb is to write it down in reverse chronological order.
+The general rule of thumb is to write it down in reverse chronological resume.
 Therefore, you start from the most recent qualification to the oldest.
 This establishes a consistent timeline that showcases the most relevant details first.

 The Standard Approach

 For most resumes, the education goes after the work experience section.

 As mentioned, one qualification is more than enough.
 In addition, they’ve included the details regarding the credits that they received, where they studied, and when they graduated.
 This is a versatile approach that works for professionals at all levels.

 However, you can list more as shown in the journalist resume example below.

 - Where you studied